samurthikaa/DataDoctor/README.md

 # DataDoctor
-AI-powered data quality analyzer that detects &amp; fixes CSV issues instantly.
+DataDoctor is an AI-powered web app that automatically scans your CSV datasets to detect missing values, duplicates, outliers, invalid emails, and data inconsistencies, then provides one-click fixes with quality score improvement and clean CSV download.